mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week2.md

 ```

-2. Within hte UE5 Editor, **Compile** the program.
+2. Within the UE5 Editor, **Compile** the program.
 Play the game and move the mouse to rotate the object and also move the `pitch` rotation of the camera up and down.
 Make sure to **Save**.

 :::info